 Hazardous substance means a material, and its mixtures or solutions, that is identified in the appendix to Section 172.101 of the Federal Motor Carrier Safety Administration's hazardous materials regulations, List of Hazardous Substances and Reportable Quantities, when offered for transportation in one package, or in one transport motor vehicle if not packaged, and when the quantity of the material therein equals or exceeds the reportable quantity (RQ).
-This definition does not apply to petroleum products that are lubricants or fuels, or to mixtures or solutions of hazardous substances if in a concentration less than that shown in the table in Section 171.8 of the Federal Motor Carrier Safety Administration's hazardous materials listed in the appendix to Section 172.101 of the Federal Motor Carrier Safety Administration's hazardous materials regulations.
+This definition does not apply to petroleum products that are lubricants or fuels, or to mixtures or solutions of hazardous substances if in a concentration less than that shown in the table in Section 171.8 of the Federal Motor Carrier Safety Administration's hazardous materials regulations based on the reportable quantity (RQ) specified for the materials listed in the appendix to Section 172.101 of the Federal Motor Carrier Safety Administration's hazardous materials regulations.